 Bright and Cozy First-Floor Home Renovation

-This Shelburne, VT family partnered with Lewis Creek Company to redesign most of the 1st floor of their house.
+This Shelburne, VT family partnered with Lewis Creek Builders to redesign most of the 1st floor of their house.
 They had a laundry list of things that weren’t working, things they wanted to change, and goals they wanted to accomplish.
 An important part of the design process is prioritizing and distilling the ‘big list’ to get at a solution that provides the most value and brings the most joy.

 The goals for this renovation were to: